 Brighton 1-1 Southampton: Russell Martin and Fabian Hurzeler claim lack of respect after squaring up to each other

-Southampton controversially denied win at Brighton after Cameron Archer sees goal disallowed; Saints boss Russell Martin and Brighton manager Fabian Hurzeler squared up to each other at end of game; both bosses accused each other of a lack of respect as Martin fumed at VAR offside call
+Southampton controversially denied win at Brighton after Cameron Archer sees goal disallowed; Saints boss Russell Martin and Brighton head coach Fabian Hurzeler squared up to each other at end of game; both bosses accused each other of a lack of respect as Martin fumed at VAR offside call

-Southampton boss Russell Martin and Brighton manager Fabian Hurzeler squared up to each other at the end of a bad-tempered, controversial 1-1 draw at the Amex Stadium.
+Southampton boss Russell Martin and Brighton head coach Fabian Hurzeler squared up to each other at the end of a bad-tempered, controversial 1-1 draw at the Amex Stadium.

 Both bosses accused each other of a lack of respect following a match which saw Saints denied a priceless victory by a VAR decision in the second half.